example42/example42.github.io/_drafts/2018-03-19-wholistic_devops.md

 ### Conclusion

-DevOps is not purely a tewchnical way of collaboration.
+DevOps is not purely a technical way of collaboration.
 It affects a company organization as a whole.
+When going the DevOps approach it is highly recommended to ensure that every department has the data it needs to help building success without loosing money or resources.

 Martin Alfke